 - Only President to serve two terms non-consecutively.

-- He was also the only President to be married while in the White House.
+- Was the only President to be married while in the White House.

 - Known for creating and promoting numerous programs that helped expand the military, the railroads, and other systems in the United States.

-- McKinley was elected to two terms as President but was the third President to be assassinated in office.
+William McKinley was elected to two terms as President.
+However, within seven months of his second term, he was assassinated, making him the third President to be assassinated in office.